smabbasht/dotfiles/README.md

 - .tmux.conf should be in your home folder, the path should be this (~/.tmux.conf), I know you can force source other locations but that appeared to be inconsistent to me and I have to do it repeatedly, therefore it's good to put it there, I have made a hard link of the two files so both the locations essentially point to the same file.
-- Neovim version must be atleast 0.6 so the the version 'apt' ships on Ubuntu may not be able to run the configurations.
+- Neovim version must be atleast 0.7 so the the version 'apt' ships on Ubuntu may not be able to run the configurations.
-On Ubuntu you coudl alternatively install Neovim through ppa with these commands <br>
+On Ubuntu or other Debian based distros you could alternatively install Neovim through ppa with these commands <br>
 ```
 sudo apt-get install software-properties-common
 sudo add-apt-repository ppa:neovim-ppa/stable